golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 {% solution %}

 `ray submit` has its own arguments.
-If, by any chance, your script arguments are named the same, Ray will get confused.
+If your script arguments are named the same, Ray will get confused.

-In this example `-n` stands for cluster name, which we don't support yet - hence random asking for ssh password.
+In this example `-n` stands for cluster name, which we don't support yet - hence random asking for SSH password.

 The solution is to precede your arguments with `--`:
 ```bash